adamchainz/pelican_novapost/content/django-configuration-files-rebased.rst

   Oh wait!
 I know this pattern: it is called "rebase"!

 Let's use a DVCS.
-I am to use git below, but you could achieve the same thing with other tools.
+I will use git below, but you could achieve the same thing with other tools.

 Let's create a repository in ``etc/`` folder: